-In knockout play, the DIC may impose the ladder of penalties set forth below when the DIC has objective evidence, which may be based upon statements by an independent observer ("time monitor"), or review of electronic time and play records, as well as direct observation by the Directors, that a pair has wasted an excessive amount of time.
-In order to avoid giving any unwanted incentive for a slow pair's opponents to slow down, it is possible for an egregiously slow pair to incur a time penalty, even when the table finishes the session on time.
-The DIC shall take into consideration the number of segments and amount of time a pair or player has wasted compared to the number of segments the pair or player has played.
+In knockout play, the DIC may impose the penalties set forth in Section 3 below based on electronic time and play records.
+In order to avoid giving any unwanted incentive for a slow pair's opponents to slow down, it is possible for a slow pair to incur a time penalty, even when the table finishes the session on time.

-The DIC may also curtail boards, if necessary for the orderly progress of the event.
-If a board is played at only one table, it will be scored in accordance with Section IX.
-H. 4 above ("Score for a board played at only one table").
+The DIC may also curtail boards, but only if it is necessary to allow the next segment of play to start on time.
+If a board is played at only one table, it will be scored in accordance with Section X. H. 4 above ("Score for a board played at only one table").